Northwest Airlines Flight 188: Incident

 The Airbus A320 took off from San Diego International Airport at 5:01 p.m.
 CDT (3:01 pm in San Diego).
 It was scheduled to land at 8:01 p.m.
 CDT.
 Just under two hours after takeoff, at 6:56 p.m.
 CDT, Air Traffic Control lost radio contact with the aircraft while it was over Denver.

 During the flight, Denver ARTCC (where contact was lost) instructed the pilots to contact the Minneapolis ARTCC as the aircraft was leaving Denver's airspace.
 However, the pilots did not do so.
 Both the Denver and Minneapolis ARTCC made several unsuccessful attempts to reach the pilots.
 At the request of the Minneapolis ARTCC, Northwest's dispatchers made at least eight attempts to reach the pilots and urge them to reestablish radio contact, without success.
 When other pilots in the area got word of the situation, they tried to help the controllers, attempting to reach the pilots as well.
-Northwest also sent them a radio text message, which went unanswered.
+Northwest also sent them a text message through ACARS, which went unanswered.
 Authorities were concerned enough that NORAD readied fighter jets to check on the welfare of the plane.
 Officials at the White House Situation Room were alerted as well.

 Just as the fighter jets were about to scramble, air traffic control at Minneapolis-St. Paul International Airport reestablished radio contact with the plane at 8:14 p.m.
 CDT, by which time the flight was over Eau Claire, Wisconsin, roughly 100 mi east of Minneapolis.
 Captain Timothy Cheney and first officer Richard Cole said that they were not aware of their location until a flight attendant asked them what time they were due to land.
 The overshoot concerned air traffic controllers enough that they had the pilots perform a series of maneuvers to confirm the pilots were in control of the plane, as well as to verify that the transponder target they were receiving on their radar was indeed Flight 188.
 The aircraft finally landed, over an hour late, at 9:04 p.m.
 CDT.